polterguy/polterguy.github.io/documentation/faq/index.md

 Yes, our ChatGPT technology will allow you to create AI based search for your website by clicking a simple checkbox.
-It works exactly like Bing Search, except of course it will only search your website, semantically using AI, andproviding references to where it found relevant information.
+It works exactly like Bing Search, except of course it will only search your website, semantically using AI, and providing references to where it found relevant information.